gergoerdi/clash-chip8/README.md

 * A low-level simulation that runs the whole board in Verilator, and interprets the VGA signal output.

+Building the simulators is gated by the `sim` flag, which is set by default.
 To build the first two simulations, just do a `stack build`.
 To build the low-level simulation, you need to install Verilator from https://www.veripool.org/wiki/verilator, and set the `verilator` flag when building; i.e. do `stack build --flag clash-chip8:verilator` (or the equivalent setting when using Cabal directly).

+You can also disable the simulators with `stack build --flag clash-chip8:-sim`, which can be useful if you only want to build for real hardware and don't want to install simulation-only dependencies.

 [1]: https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/start
 [2]: https://gergo.erdi.hu/blog/2018-09-15-very_high-level_simulation_of_a_c_ash_cpu/